tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关问题_intl_en.md

 [](id:que40)
 ### How do I enable relayed push and recording for an audio-only call in TRTC?
-- For SDK versions below 6.9, you need to construct `json{\"Str_uc_params\":{\"pure_audio_push_mod\":1}}` and pass it in `TRTCParams.businessInfo` during room entry. `1` means relayed push, and `2` means relayed push and recording.
+- In TRTC SDK below version 6.9, you need to construct `json{\"Str_uc_params\":{\"pure_audio_push_mod\":1}}` and pass it in `TRTCParams.businessInfo` during room entry. `1` means relayed push, and `2` means relayed push and recording.
-- For TRTC SDK 6.9 or above, just set the scenario parameter to `TRTCAppSceneAudioCall` or `TRTCAppSceneVoiceChatRoom` during room entry.
+- In TRTC SDK 6.9 or above, just set the scene parameter to `TRTCAppSceneAudioCall` or `TRTCAppSceneVoiceChatRoom` during room entry.

 [](id:que41)
 ### Can I kick a user out, forbid a user to speak, or mute a user in a TRTC room?
 Yes, you can.
-- To enable the features through simple signaling operations, use `sendCustomCmdMsg`, the custom signaling API of TRTC, to define your own control signaling, and users who receive the signaling will perform the actions expected.
+- To enable the features through simple signaling operations, use `sendCustomCmdMsg`, the custom signaling API of TRTC, to define your own control signaling, and users who receive the message will perform the action expected.
 For example, to kick out a user, just define a kick-out signaling, and the user receiving it will exit the room.
 - If you want to implement a more comprehensive operation logic, we recommend that you use [Instant Messaging](https://intl.cloud.tencent.com/document/product/1047) to map the TRTC room to an IM group and enable the features via the sending/receiving of custom messages in the group.

 [](id:que42)
 ### Can TRTC pull and play back RTMP/FLV streams?
 Yes.
 The TRTC SDK has integrated TXLivePlayer.
-If you need more player features, consider using the all-featured LiteAVSDK_Professional Edition.
+If you need more player features, consider using the all-featured LiteAVSDK_Professional.

 [](id:que43)
 ### How many people can be in the same call in TRTC?
-- In the call modes, a single room can accommodate up to 300 concurrent users, and up to 30 of them can enable their cameras or mics.
+- In the call modes, each room can accommodate up to 300 concurrent users, and up to 30 of them can enable their cameras or mics.
-- In the live streaming modes, a single room can accommodate up to 100,000 concurrent viewers, and up to 30 of them can be assigned the anchor role and enable their cameras or mics.
+- In the live streaming modes, each room can accommodate up to 100,000 concurrent viewers, and up to 30 of them can be assigned the anchor role and enable their cameras or mics.

 [](id:que44)
 ### How do I start a live streaming session in TRTC?
-TRTC offers a dedicated low-latency interactive live streaming solution that allows up to 100,000 participants with co-anchoring latency kept as low as 200 ms and watch latency below 1 s.
+TRTC offers a dedicated low-latency interactive live streaming solution that allows up to 100,000 participants with co-anchoring latency kept as low as 200 ms and watch latency below 1s.
 It adapts excellently to poor network conditions and is optimized for the complicated mobile network environments.
 For detailed directions, please see [Live Streaming Mode](https://intl.cloud.tencent.com/document/product/647/35107).

 [](id:que45)
 ### Can I use the custom message sending API of TRTC to implement features such as chat rooms and on-screen comments?
 No. Custom message sending is intended for simple and low-frequency signaling scenarios.
-For details, please see [Sending Custom Messages > Use Limits](https://intl.cloud.tencent.com/document/product/647/35159).
+For details, see [Sending Custom Messages > Use Limits](https://intl.cloud.tencent.com/document/product/647/35159).

 [](id:que46)
 ### Can I loop background music in TRTC?
 Can I adjust the playback progress of background music?
 Yes.
-You can call the playback API again in the completion callback to loop background music and call `setBGMPosition()` to set the playback progress.
+You can call the playback API again in the completion callback to loop background music, and call `setBGMPosition()` to set the playback progress.

+>?  `setBGMPosition()` has been replaced with `TXAudioEffectManager seekMusicToPosInMS` since version 7.3.

 [](id:que47)
-### Can I listen for entry/exit of users through callbacks in TRTC?
+### Can I listen for the entry/exit of users through callbacks in TRTC?
 Can I use `onUserEnter` or `onUserExit`?
 Yes.
 You can use `onRemoteUserEnterRoom` and `onRemoteUserLeaveRoom` to listen for the entry/exit of users, but callbacks are triggered only for users who can send data.
->?`onUserEnter` and `onUserExit` have been replaced with `onRemoteUserEnterRoom` and `onRemoteUserLeaveRoom` in TRTC SDK 6.8 and later versions.
+>?`onUserEnter` and `onUserExit` have been replaced with `onRemoteUserEnterRoom` and `onRemoteUserLeaveRoom` since version 6.8.

 [](id:que48)
 ### How do I listen for network disconnection and reconnection in TRTC?
 You can listen for the events through the following callbacks:
-- onConnectionLost: the SDK is disconnected to the server.
+- `onConnectionLost`: the SDK is disconnected from the server.
-- onTryToReconnect: the SDK tries to reconnect to the server.
+- `onTryToReconnect`: the SDK tries to reconnect to the server.
-- onConnectionRecovery: the SDK is reconnected to the server.
+- `onConnectionRecovery`: the SDK is reconnected to the server.

 [](id:que49)
 ### Is there a callback for first frame rendering?
 Can I listen for the start of image rendering or audio playback?
 Yes.
 You can use `onFirstVideoFrame` and `onFirstAudioFrame` to listen for the events.

 [](id:que50)
-### Can I the take a screenshot of a video in TRTC?
+### Can I take a screenshot of a video in TRTC?
 Currently, you can call `snapshotVideo()` on iOS and Android to take screenshots of local and remote videos.

 [](id:que51)
 ### Why do I fail to connect peripheral devices such as Bluetooth earphones to TRTC?
-Currently, TRTC supports mainstream Bluetooth earphones and peripherals, but there are still devices that it doesn’t support.
-We recommend that you use the official demo, WeChat, and QQ audio/video call to test the compatibility.
+Currently, TRTC supports mainstream Bluetooth earphones and peripherals, but for some devices, there are still compatibility issues.
+We recommend that you use our official demos, WeChat, and QQ audio/video calls to test the compatibility of a device.

 [](id:que52)
 ### How do I get information such as the upstream/downstream bitrate, resolution, packet loss rate, and audio sample rate of a TRTC audio/video call?